Yawn93/ceramic-studio-website/README.md

 Website: https://ceramic-studio.netlify.app/
-(Note: this website is under construction, changes may happen 🏗️)
+(Note: this website is under construction, changes may happen and some functionalities may not be developed yet 🏗️)